SBCV/Blender-Matrix-World-Addon/README.md

 # Blender-Matrix-World-Addon
 This Blender addon allows to set and apply matrix world transformations to objects using Blender's GUI

+## Overview
+The matrix is stored inside Blender's text editor (which can be used to edit the matrix)

+Functionality
+- Loading Matrices
+- Storing Matrices
+- Getting transformation matrix of selected object
+- Getting camera matrix of selected camera
+- Inverting the editor matrix
+- Multiplying editor matrix with transformation matrix of selected object (allows to combine transformations)
+- Setting the matrix in the editor to the selected object

 ## Installation
 Option 1: